-(RESOLUTION 16-29) RESOLVED, that the ISMA seek pharmacy board regulation or, if necessary, legislation and involve other interested parties to require locations that dispense medications to have a mechanism for patients to return unused medications; and be it further
+(RESOLUTION 16-29) RESOLVED, that the ISMA seek pharmacy board regulation or, if necessary, legislation and involve other interested parties to require locations that dispense medications to have a mechanism for patients to return unused medications; and be it further RESOLVED, that such disposal shall be at no additional cost or significant inconvenience to the patient.

-RESOLVED, that such disposal shall be at no additional cost or significant inconvenience to the patient.
-Updated December 2018
+RESOLVED, that such disposal shall be at no additional cost of significant inconvenience to the patient.